Swimming the Channel is a great challenge - Do you appreciate the size of the task you are taking on?

 Remember that you must register your swim with the Channel Swimming Association.
 You can submit your registration anytime after the 1st January in the year you intend to swim and the earlier you get it in, the greater we appreciate it.
 The registration date closes on the 30th April and you will have to pay a late payment fee if registration occurs after this date.
 If you do not register you will not be allowed to swim.
 Relay teams are encouraged to get their applications in to the Secretary by the 31st March.

 Training is a frequent question asked by many swimmers wanting to cross the English Channel.
 However, the fact remains that every swimmer is different in their approach, depending on their own personal experience.
-In this link we have put together a few training hints and hopefully constructive advice that you may find useful.
+We have put together a few training hints and hopefully constructive advice that you may find useful Training Guide